-As noted above, the net decrease between the returned and adjusted roll is slightly higher to previous years.
-Although the net change is relatively minor, there is a significant shift from the Residential tax class to the Farmland tax class of approximately \$7.4 million in assessed value.
+As noted above, the net decrease between the returned and adjusted roll is higher than 2024 but lower than the decrease seen in 2023.
+Although the net change is relatively minor, there is a significant shift from the Residential tax class to the Farmland tax class of approximately \$9.1 million in assessed value.
 These changes are a result of MPAC receiving the appropriate documentation to move these properties to the Farmland tax class (the majority of these properties were previously farm properties that had reverted to residential due to a change in circumstances and required approval by Agricorp, an agency of the Provincial Government, to qualify as farm properties again).
 As the Farmland tax class is taxed at 25% of the Residential tax class, this represents a loss in County tax revenues that requires a tax rate increase in all other classes.
-Based on the revised assessment and proposed tax ratios in each property tax class, the effective assessment reduction is approximately \$37.3 million or 0.49%, primarily in the residential tax class, of the original returned assessment.
-This assessment change alone, in the absence of any further tax policy changes, will increase the overall 2023 tax impact on all tax classes.
+Based on the revised assessment and proposed tax ratios in each property tax class, the effective assessment reduction is approximately \$15.8 million or 0.20%, primarily in the residential tax class, of the original returned assessment.
+This assessment change alone, in the absence of any further tax policy changes, will increase the overall 2025 tax impact on all tax classes.